PERMATApintar National Gifted Center: History

 In 2013, the third phase of the construction started in April 2013 fully funded by the Al-Bukhary Foundation.
 The construction involved the auditorium and the sports center.
 The construction was finished in October 2014.

 In 2014, PERMATApintar started receiving its first batch of Foundation 1 students, aged 12 and 13 years old, who will study in PERMATApintar for five years.

-In 2015, then minister Datuk Seri Shahidan Kassim said as patron of the programme, Rosmah does not handle any administrative, financial or managerial matters, as well as other functions that come under the purview of the civil service.
+In 2015, then-minister Datuk Seri Shahidan Kassim said as patron of the program, Rosmah does not handle any administrative, financial, or managerial matters, as well as other functions that come under the purview of the civil service.

-After Pakatan Harapan (PH) took over the government after the 2018 general election (GE14), Deputy Prime Minister Datuk Seri Dr Wan Azizah Wan Ismail said the new administration would not pull the plug on Permata, but would audit and review the programme.
+After Pakatan Harapan (PH) took over the government after the 2018 general election (GE14), Deputy Prime Minister Datuk Seri Dr Wan Azizah Wan Ismail said the new administration would not pull the plug on Permata, but would audit and review the program.
 In 2018, PERMATApintar National Gifted Center was transferred to Sektor Pengurusan PERMATA, School Management Division, Ministry of Education from PERMATA Division, Prime Minister's Department.

-In 2019, the Education Minister Dr Maszlee Malik announced the PERMATA programme renamed to Genius as it undergo a rebranding process to make the child development programme more competitive and highly motivated.
+In 2019, the Education Minister Dr. Maszlee Malik announced the PERMATA programme renamed Genius as it underwent a rebranding process to make the child development programme more competitive and highly motivated.

+In 2023, the Education Minister Fadhlina Sidek reannounced the GENIUS programme to be reverted to the PERMATA name, or PERMATA@Pintar to be exact, in efforts to clarify translation efforts by third party members.